Immaculate copy of Super Mario Bros. 2 sells for $88k at estate sale

 KNOXVILLE, Tenn.
 (WATE) — A sealed copy of the 1988 video game Super Mario Bros.
-2 sold for $88,550 during a recent estate sale after the death of a Floyd Knobs, Indiana resident.
+2 sold for $88,550 during a recent estate sale after the death of a Floyds Knobs, Indiana resident.

 The pristine cartridge was found inside a box of Nintendo games in the back of a crowded walk-in closet in Patricia Martin’s home, according to auction house Harritt Group Inc.